 '''

-positional arguments:

-pattern_or_reference Pattern or package recipe reference, e.g., 'boost/',

-'MyPackage/1.2@user/channel'

-optional arguments:

--h, --help

-show this help message and exit

--o, --outdated

-Show only outdated from recipe packages.
-This flag can

 only be used with a reference

 -q QUERY, --query QUERY

 Packages query: 'os=Windows AND (arch=x86 OR

 compiler=gcc)'.
 The 'pattern_or_reference' parameter

 has to be a reference: MyPackage/1.2@user/channel

 -r REMOTE, --remote REMOTE

 Remote to search in. '-r all' searches all remotes

 Make a case-sensitive search.
 Use it to guarantee

 --case-sensitive

 case-sensitive search in Windows or other case-

 insensitive file systems

+--raw

 Print just the list of recipes

---raw

 --table TABLE

 Outputs html file with a table of binaries.
 Only valid

 for a reference search

--j JSON, --json JSON json file path where the search information will be
+json file path where the search information will be

+-j JSON, --json JSON

+written to

+-rev, --revisions

+Get a list of revisions for a reference or a package

+reference.

 '''